המוקד להגנת הפרט

 2003

-The petitioners request the court to instruct Israel to dismantle segments of the wall which violate the OPT residents' rights and expropriate dozens of acres of Palestinian farmlands in order to expand settlements, unrelated to any security needs.
+The various petitioners request that the Court instruct Israel to dismantle segments of the Wall which violate Palestinians' rights and expropriate dozens of acres of oPt farmlands in order to expand settlements, unrelated to any security needs.

 2004

-The Association for Civil Rights in Israel petitions the High Court of Justice: instruct the military to revoke the permit regime and military orders implemented in the “seam zone” ...
+High Court petition of the Association for Civil Rights in Israel: instruct the military to revoke the permit regime and the orders implemented in the Seam Zone

-ACRI asserts that the military closure of the area infringes on Palestinians’ basic rights, particularly the rights to freedom of movement, dignified existence and family life.
+ACRI argues that the military closure of the area infringes on the Palestinians’ basic rights, particularly the rights to freedom of movement, dignified existence and family life.

 2004